HevaWu/HevaWu.github.io/_posts/2020-06-22-WWDC2020-Keynote-Memo.md

 - Auto-Change to the shape
 - Easy to move space.
-- Transfer to handwrite text to any text field
+- Transfer handwrite text to any text field
 - Simple copy & paste

 ![Pencil](/images/2020-06-22-WWDC2020-Keynote-Memo/Pencil.png)